-Ethical Guidelines for IEA Members and Code of Ethics for IEA Accredited Professionals
+Ethical Guidelines for IEA Members

 The Enneagram can be used by people from a variety of backgrounds, including educators, business consultants, artists, therapists, spiritual directors, and medical professionals; all of whom use it in an increasing range of contexts and applications.
 Because the Enneagram is such a powerful and profound system for understanding human nature, it is important that those who use the system with others do so in an ethical manner.